roberttaylor426/roberttaylor426.github.com/_posts/2014-08-05-primitive-tdd.md

 Since the tests test the implementation, any changes to the production code (regardless of whether or not they actually change behaviour) will likely break the tests.
 As a result of this increased maintenance overhead, the cost of refactoring the system and therefore introducing new types can start to outweigh the perceived benefit.
 This is ironic given that TDD is supposed to empower us to refactor.

+###Muddying the waters

 By testing in this way, tests also start to lose the ability to give us insights into how we might refactor in the first place.

 Tests written to verify the interactions between low level classes often explain the '_what?_' but not the '_why?_'.
-They'll describe those interactions, but they likely won't reflect the business requirements or core business concepts.
+They'll describe those interactions, but they likely won't reflect the underlying business requirements or core business concepts.
 Show such a test to a business analyst (or even yourself in 1 month's time) and she won't be able to make sense of it.

 Given that the tests are less frequently framed in terms of business requirements and the [ubiquitous language](http://martinfowler.com/bliki/UbiquitousLanguage.html), I submit that there's less drive from the tests to evolve our code towards a more _meaningful_ design.